evrey1917/Digital_platforms_2022-23/README.md

 - death_mult.circ - scheme to display cartoons (+ music);
 - buzzer.jar - library for the buzzer (music).

-To launch the game, you need Java and Logisim 2.7.1
+To launch the game, you need Java and Logisim 2.7.1 and run Vovan_cosmo-gopnik.circ.

 # About the game:
 This is "Pseudo-3D Sci_Fi game with procedural generation, music and three cartoon-endings on CdM-8 processor".